 This course will introduce the student to major political, social and cultural developments of US history from the perspective of American women.
 Topics will include the roles and status of women of different races and classes from colonial times through the current day.
 Special attention will be given to women's political struggles for equality.
 (C-ID SJS 120) Recommended Preparation: ENG 200

-HST-209 African American History
+HST-209 African American History 3.0 Units/3.0 hours LEC

 CSU (C2, D3, D6), UC, IGETC (3B, 4C, 4F), MC (B1, B2, C, Culture)